zainalwan/automotive_garage/README.md

 Nate Johnston on Unsplash.
 The icons was provided by Bootstrap.

 ## License
-Bootstrap uses their own license.
+Bootstrap and images from Unsplash use their own license.
 However, this web's source code is free to use, study, modify, and share.